 - The Downtown CRA Advisory Committee and Florence Villa Advisory Committee will continue to meet at Nora Mayo Hall.
 All other City Advisory Committee Meetings are suspended until further notice.

-- The Code Enforcement Special Magistrate meetings will be held at Nora Mayo Hall for social distancing purposes; April Special Magistrate meeting is canceled with cases pushed to the May meeting.
+- The Code Enforcement Special Magistrate meetings are held at Nora Mayo Hall for social distancing purposes.

 Human Resources (HR)

-The HR offices located in the City Hall Annex are closed to walk-in customers, but services and operations continue.
+The HR offices located in the City Hall Annex are open to walk-in customers.
 Those with an employment application can drop it in the utility payment drop box in the parking lot.
-Staff is available by phone 863-291-5650 Monday through Friday from 8 a.m. – 5 p.m. or by email at email@example.com.
+Staff remains available by phone 863-291-5650 Monday through Friday from 8 a.m. – 5 p.m. or by email at firstname.lastname@example.org.
 They are ready to assist with any HR related questions or requirements in an applicant’s job search process.

-The Police Department Records Division located inside of the lobby is closed to walk-in customers.
-Police reports and other records requests can be obtained by calling 863-291-5858 from 8 a.m. – 5 p.m.
+The Police Department Records Division located inside of the lobby is open; however, police reports and other records requests can be obtained by calling 863-291-5858 from 8 a.m. – 5 p.m.
 Monday through Friday.
 Reports can be mailed, emailed or faxed to customers.